-- To avoid damage, the weight of the I.V. bags should not exceed 12 lb while the weight of any one item attached to each stage of the three-stage permanently attached I.V. pole should not exceed 9.3 lb. - To avoid damage while transporting the stretcher, verify that the I.V. pole is at a low enough height to allow it to safely pass through door openings and under light fixtures. - Do not use the I.V. pole as a push/pull device because equipment damage could occur.
+- To avoid damage, the weight of the I.V. bags should not exceed 12 lb while the weight of any one item attached to each stage of the three-stage permanently attached I.V. pole should not exceed 9.3 lb. - To avoid damage while transporting the stretcher, verify that the I.V. pole is at a low enough height to allow it to safely pass through door openings and under light fixtures.

+Note: The I.V. pole may be used as a push/pull device.

-USING THE DEFIBRILLATOR TRAY
+USING THE OPTIONAL DEFIBRILLATOR TRAY

-To install the defibrillator tray, insert the pins on the defibrillator tray into the footboard sockets at the foot end of the stretcher as shown in Figure 41.
+To install the defibrillator tray, insert the pins on the defibrillator tray into the footboard sockets at the foot end of the stretcher as shown in Figure 42.
 Use the strap to secure the equipment to the tray.